Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Lattice System

-\paragraph{\textbf{Lattice System.}} We now focus on a specific lattice Hamiltonian known as the $t-V$ model \cite{GiamarchiB, japaninstability} describing a system of spinless fermions ($c^{\dagger}_j,c_j$) on a 1D lattice, with NN interactions.
+We now focus on a specific lattice Hamiltonian known as the $t-V$ model \cite{GiamarchiB, japaninstability} describing a system of spinless fermions ($c^{\dagger}_j,c_j$) on a 1D lattice, with NN interactions.
 The Hamiltonian is written as